Jigoku/redeclipse_server/README.md

 Stop the server
 ```# /etc/rc.d/rc.redeclipse_server stop```

-Check the status of the server
+Check if the server needs to be restarted
 ```# /etc/rc.d/rc.redeclipse_server check```